 Dry Eye & Ocular Allergy Treatment

 The two most commonly experienced eye-related issues are dry eyes and ocular allergies.
 These two eye conditions share a few symptoms with each other, though they are also quite distinct.
 Unfortunately for some patients, both conditions can coincide.
 For contact wearers, the two conditions make wearing lenses far more challenging.
 For dry eye treatment or allergy treatment, Eye Care of Delaware has the medication and training to make your life brighter.
-We use tear lubricants to lubricate the eye and coax out a few more tears.
+We use tear lubricants to lubricate the eye about coaxing out.

 Dry Eye & Ocular Allergies Treatment Options